Missing North Carolina boy with autism wasn't seen at park, worker who called 911 says

 Ritch said he “couldn’t catch up” to his son when he ran ahead on Saturday, adding that he feels “guilt for letting him get so far ahead.”

-The park remains closed Thursday as the search continued.
-The FBI dive team will be deployed Thursday to search the lake that serves as a reservoir.
 Police said Maddox’s mother, father and the friend who was at the park were “fully cooperating with the investigation.”

 Maddox is described as 4 feet, 45 pounds with blonde hair.
 He was last seen wearing an orange "I am the man" T-shirt and black shorts with a white stripe.